zovoilis-lab/Flye/docs/USAGE.md

 ## <a name="output"></a> Contigs/scaffolds output

-Each contig is formed by a single uniqe edge and possibly multiple repetitive edges and correponds to a genomic path through the graph.
+Each contig is formed by a single unique edge and possibly multiple repetitive edges and correponds to a genomic path through the graph.
 Final contigs are output into the "contigs.fasta" file.
 Sometimes it is possible to further order some contigs based on the assembly graph structure.
 In this case,